 - The certification process will incorporate all 12 months of the fiscal year.
 Data will include FY 2022 salary transfers that have been submitted and approved by July 15, 2022.

-- Any additional changes or corrections to FY 2020 payroll distribution must be made using the Salary Expense Transfer (ST) e-doc.
+- After July 15, additional changes or corrections to FY 2022 earnings must be made using the Salary Expense Transfer (ST) e-doc.
 The percentages and dollar amounts must be manually updated on the salary certification report and the ST e-doc number must be noted.
 Prospective changes can be done in Workday.